 Read more in our ceramic cooktop buying guide.

+For superior performance and stylish design look no further than an induction cooktop.
 Induction works via a magnetic field that essentially turns your cookware into the heating element.
-Food is cooked via the heat of the cookware, not from the cooktop itself.

 - Fastest cooking method and just as controllable as gas.